 It might feel really strange at the time, but having a practice run could make a huge difference to how your family responds during an emergency – this is especially true for those with children or pets.
 Below are some ideas to consider when running a drill:

 An emergency kit will get you through those challenging first 24 to 72 hours, where you may find yourself without access to food, water, power and other essentials.
-Your basic supplies kit should include (as a minimum) water, non-perishable foods, first-aid kit, batteries, mobile phone with spare battery, flashlight, whistle, personal sanitation, medication and a local map.
+Your basic supplies kit should include (as a minimum) water, non-perishable foods, first-aid kit, batteries, mobile phone with spare battery, torch, whistle, personal sanitation, medication and a local map.

 The ‘Ready’ government site has a comprehensive list and other useful ideas for your emergency supplies.